digitalvectorz/ccarps/Combat.md

 * Character is in melee combat: -3
 * Character is shooting from cover: -1 to -3 depending on type of cover(?)
 * Character is shooting blindly: -6
-* Character is aiming: +1 per turn, for as many turns as game world, campaign, or Game Master allows
 * Target has partial cover: -1 to -3 depending on amount of cover

 ### Melee ###